MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-allow-users-to-join.md

 > [!NOTE]
 >
-> If users have already been set up to allow joining of devices to Microsoft Entra ID from another Autopilot scenario, skip this step and move on to [Step 3: Create a device group](entra-join-device-group.md).
+> If users are already allowed to join devices to Microsoft Entra ID, skip this step and move on to [Step 3: Create a device group](entra-join-device-group.md).

 ## Allow users to join devices to Microsoft Entra ID